How To Create A Personality Test

 Learn how to create any kind of personality inventory or cultural fit assessment from very basic to highly complex.

-Personality assessment instruments are introspective self-report questionnaires which constitute of rating scales (a series of multiple choice questions).
+Personality assessment instruments are introspective self-report questionnaires that consist of rating scales (a series of multiple-choice questions).
 That is why personality inventories are classified as Subjective Tests.
-The output depends on the examination of one's own conscious thoughts and feelings - which is a subject’s self evaluation.
+The output depends on the examination of one's own conscious thoughts and feelings, which is a subject’s self-evaluation.

 The first personality assessment measures were developed in the 1920s and were intended to ease the process of personnel selection (aka.
 Hiring, Recruitment), particularly in the armed forces.
 Since these early efforts, a wide variety of personality scales and questionnaires have been developed.